ShaolunWang/computer-system/README.md

 # Setup #

-## Register your student id and name

-First, we need you fill out [this google form](https://docs.google.com/forms/d/e/1FAIpQLSelKOz1yZZKaqFSd67Lq6i2KoHFGYd1BnyPWGGBue4ar4DylQ/viewform?usp=sf_link) to help us register you for the automarking.
-If you are not registered, we won't be able to mark you.
-Also please make sure to keep `inf2c-cs-20` as your repository name, otherwise marking will fail.

 ## GitLab ##
 It's mandatory to use GitLab for the coursework which is a DevOps platform based around the git revision control system.
 The university provides GitLab to all students.
 Use your univeristy id number (sXXXXXXX) for your username with your EASE password.